 Until the MCU is no longer functional, Tesla will not take any action.
 However, there is currently an investigation by the US authority NHTSA (National Highway Traffic Safety Administration).
 It is possible that there could be a recall.

 If the MCU is defective, Tesla will replace it with an identical other (used!)
 MCU1 with an 8 GB eMMC free of charge.
 Furthermore Tesla has limited the warranty for such a replacement MCU to 2 years.
 An upgrade to a MCU2 is not possible during this exchange when the vehicle is still under warranty.
 Technically it would only be necessary to replace the fingernail sized memory chip and not the whole MCU.
-But Tesla does not do that.
+Tesla has been doing the same since around September 2020 for around 400 EUR/USD.
 The problem is also not solved permanently and will also occur again with the replacement MCU at some point.
 Because of the only 8 GB sized chip this will probably be the case again after a few years.
 Furthermore the MCU remains similarly slow as before.

 Vehicle no longer under warranty